Enjoy this 7 night self-drive vacation with luxurious accommodations arranged at different cities throughout Scotland.

 Most Popular Vacation Packages

-Escorted vacation package includes air & taxes, transfers, hotel accommodations, transportation, some meals, and sightseeing.
+Boutique, small-group escorted vacation package includes air & taxes, transfers, accommodations, sightseeing & some meals

 Welcome to Edinburgh!
 After collecting your baggage, pick up your rental car and let your adventure begin!
 Your visit starts in Edinburgh; on the drive from the airport to your hotel, see the elegant Charlotte Square and the tree-lined crescents of the 18th century Georgian New Town – both fine architectural examples of the period.
 Leave your car at the hotel and visit Princes Street – the city’s main thoroughfare with many shops and peaceful gardens.
 Travel through the Old Town, steeped in history with its cobbled streets.
 High Street was the center of all activity in the city in centuries gone by.
 Pass St. Giles Cathedral, the City Chambers and John Knox House as you wander along the Royal Mile, which extends from Edinburgh Castle to the Palace of Holyrood House.
 While you’re at Edinburgh Castle, stop in visit and pick up your Scottish Heritage Pass, which you’ll use throughout the rest of your vacation (your documents will include a voucher that you will exchange for your Pass – and at the same time, it will grant you free admission to Edinburgh Castle!).